stadlar/IST-FUT-FMTH/Vinnusvæði/Verkþáttur 5/ÍST TS 310_2020 Domestic payments and deposits.md

 ## Mapping from older implementations

-Those familiar with previous versions of IOBWS might want to
+Those familiar with previous versions of IOBWS might want to be able to visualise the mapping from the previous fields, over to the new.

 ## Domestic adaptations of the NextGenAPI framework